lookit/lookit-docs/docs/source/researchers-start-here.rst

 your IRB approval.)

 c) After you've received the email saying your study is approved, go to your study page and hit “Start” under the Study Status heading.
-Be sure you are ready to start because your study will appear on the main study Children Helping Science page (and your lab's page) immediately!
+Be sure you are ready to go, because your study will immediately appear on the `studies page <ADD LINK>`__!

 You can pause and re-start data collection whenever you need to.

 6. Recruiting participants for your study